namkyodai/docoms/README.md

 ## Support
 For bugs and feature requests, please use the issues section of this repository.

-Commercial support is also available; contact [Christakis Mina](mailto://christosmina+DoCoMS@gmail.com) for more information.
+Commercial support is also available; contact [POMPLUS Consulting Co.
+Ltd](mailto://pomplus@protonmail.com) for more information.

 ## Contributing